KoldBrewEd/api4graphql-mcp/README.md

 - If you see errors about missing arguments, ensure your client sends the correct JSON-RPC payload.
 - If using Cursor and tools are not recognized, restart Cursor and re-add the MCP server.
 - All queries and variables sent to the backend API are logged in the server terminal for debugging.
+- For Microsoft Fabric, ensure your Azure App Registration has the correct permissions and your `.env` values are correct.

 ## License